ali7ali/Alpha-Single-Product-For-Elementor/README.md

 ## Upgrade Notice

-### 1.0.6
+### 1.0.7

-- Compatibility with WordPress 6.7
-- Code optimizations for PHP 8.1
-- Improved dependency checks for Elementor and WooCommerce
+- Compatibility for the updated Elementor colors and typography schema.
-- Refactored widget controls for better performance